 Recipe FAQ's

-Store the baked cookies in an airtight container at room temperature for up to a week.
+Store the baked cookies in an airtight container at room temperature for up to 4 days.
 You can also store the dough in the fridge for up to a week and bake just a few cookies at a time, as desired.

 Yes!
 Freeze the pre-rolled cookie dough balls on a baking sheet, once frozen transfer to an airtight container and freeze for up to 6 weeks.
-The frozen dough can go straight from the freezer to the oven, just add 2-3 minutes to the cooking time.
+The frozen cookie dough can go straight from the freezer to the oven, just add 2-3 minutes to the cooking time.
+I recommend freezing the dough before rolling in cinnamon sugar.

 Tips for Success!